 This course introduces the science behind physical movement, and provides students with an overview of the acute and chronic effects of physical activity and training on various systems of the body, including the musculoskeletal, cardiorespiratory and nervous systems.
 This course is designed for students pursuing a career in the fitness industry as well as those interested in furthering their understanding of the effects of exercise on the human body.
-Recommended Skills, Abilities, or Coursework: Basic understanding of anatomy and physiology as well as basic wellness concepts (including weight training, conditioning, and aerobic fitness).
 (Online-fall; CR-spr)

-HPER 2207 Fitness Testing & Exercise Prescription 3 credits Prerequisite: HPER 1200.
+HPER 2207 Fitness Testing & Exercise Prescription, 3 credits

+Prerequisite: HPER 1200.